Edward Oldcorne: Aftermath of the Plot

 When the Gunpowder Plot was discovered, Oldcorne was at Hindlip Hall, his base for fourteen years.
 In December, he was joined there by Nicholas Owen, Henry Garnet and Ralph Ashley who were hiding because they were under suspicion of involvement.
-Hindlip was searched in January but the four were not discovered: Garnet and Oldcorne were in one hiding place while the two lay brothers were in another.
-Their conditions were poor, and after eight days they surrendered.
-Oldcorne was arrested with Garnet by Sir Henry Bromley and held briefly at the castle at Holt in Worcestershire before being taken to the Tower of London.
+Hindlip was searched in January 1606.
+Garnet and Oldcorne were in one hiding place while the two lay brothers, Owen and Ashley, were in another.
+Their conditions were poor, and after eight days they were captured.
+Oldcorne and Garnet were arrested by Sir Henry Bromley and held briefly at the castle at Holt in Worcestershire before being taken to the Tower of London.
 It has been said that Bromley would have abandoned his search much earlier but he had information from Humphrey Littleton that Oldcorne and possibly Garnet were hiding there.

 Trial and execution

 Oldcorne was tortured, but no evidence was found to connect him to the Gunpowder Plot.
-He recounted under interrogation that on 8 November 1605 there arrived Tesimond from Robert Wintour's who told Mr (H)Abington and himself that "he brought them the worst news that they had ever heard, and they were all undone."
+He recounted under interrogation that on 8 November 1605 there arrived Tesimond from Robert Wintour's who told Mr (H)Abington and himself that "he brought them the worst news that they had ever heard, and they were all undone".
 Tesimond said that certain people had intended to blow up the parliament house but they had been discovered a few days before it was meant to happen.

 Some allege that Oldcorne was executed just for his priesthood.
 Others suppose that it may have been because he was notorious or because he had provided safe refuge through Father Jones for the plotters, Robert Wintour and Stephen Littleton (Stephen Lyttelton); or for providing a hiding place for his superior Henry Garnet at Hindlip.
 At his trial, Humphrey Littleton asked for his forgiveness and it was said that he believed he deserved to die for revealing his friend's whereabouts.
 Two letters of his are at Stonyhurst, the second written from prison.
 On the day before his execution John Floyd, a fellow Jesuit, was arrested for trying to visit him.

-Oldcorne was executed at Red Hill, Worcester, together with John Wintour, Humphrey Littleton and Ralph Ashley, his servant.
+Oldcorne was executed at Red Hill, Worcester, together with John Wintour, Humphrey Littleton and Ralph Ashley, his Jesuit brother colleague.
 He was hanged, drawn, and quartered; it is said that, as Oldcorne waited on the ladder to die, Ashley kissed his feet and said, "What a happy man am I to follow in the steps of my sweet father".
 Oldcorne died with the name of St Winifred on his lips.
 When Ashley came to die he prayed and asked for forgiveness and noted that like Oldcorne he was dying for his religion and not as a traitor.